Regulated Forms of Advertising, Promotion and Sponsorship

 Promotion by any means that are false, misleading or deceptive or likely to create an erroneous impression about a product's characteristics, health effects, hazards or emissions (covering any term, descriptor, trademark, emblem, marketing image, logo, color and figurative, or any other indicia)

 The law does not prohibit tobacco advertising.
-Therefore, tobacco advertising using false or misleading means are allowed.
+Therefore, tobacco advertising using false or misleading means is allowed.

 To align with FCTC Art.
 13 and the FCTC Art.
 13 Guidelines, the drafters should utilize the FCTC definition of “tobacco advertising and promotion” and ban all forms of tobacco advertising and promotion, including via means that are false or misleading.